vokal/Vokoder/README.md

 // VOK_CDSELECTOR will prevent you from specifying a nonexistent attribute VOKManagedObjectMapper *mapper = [VOKManagedObjectMapper mapperWithUniqueKey:VOK_CDSELECTOR(ticketNumber)
                                                                      andMaps:maps];
-// By default missing parameters and null parameters in the import data will nil out an attribute
+// By default missing parameters and null parameters in the import data will nil out an attribute's value
 // With ignoreNullValueOverwrites set to YES the maps will leave set attributes alone unless new data is provided. mapper.ignoreNullValueOverwrites = YES;
 // By default Vokoder will complain about every single parameter that can't be set